 In his wake and reborn from the ashes of fear, guilt, and unbelievable shame mixed with lies is Apostle Im – the most devoted follower of the Mighty New Sky and Spiritual Father to date.

-So devote – he would willingly sell his wife, daughter, and deceased son to the Spiritual Father if it meant there was even the slightest chance he could ride the Ship of Salvation into The New Sky so that he could live with his family forever.
+So devotional – he would willingly sell his wife, daughter, and deceased son to the Spiritual Father if it meant there was even the slightest chance he could ride the Ship of Salvation into The New Sky so that he could live with his family forever.

-You know, I’m also going to go out on a limb and say that after a certain point, Apostle Im decided to really play on his role – and position of power in the church.
+Never mind that they are right beside him, suffering from his actions and religious zeal.
+You know, I’m also going to go out on a limb and say that after a certain point, Apostle Im decided to really play up his role and position of power in the church.

-After watching this Korean drama of course, I did some digging.
+After watching this Korean drama, of course, I did some digging.

 Apparently, pseudo-Christian religious cults like Guseonwon Church are quite prevalent in South Korea – the Save Me drama is based on a popular webtoon called Out of the World by Jo Geum San.